 *Not including installation.

 Blower wheel replacement cost

 HVAC blower wheel replacement costs $100 to $750 including labor or $25 to $300 for the part alone.
-Blower wheels typically need replacing if the furnace is still noisy after tightening or replacing the screws.
+The blower wheel typically needs replacing if the furnace is still noisy after tightening or replacing the screws.
 Dirt buildup from lack of routine maintenance is a common cause of blower wheel failure.

 Blower capacitor replacement cost

-A furnace blower capacitor costs $100 to $250 with installation or $10 to $50 for the part alone.
+Replacing a furnace blower capacitor costs $100 to $250 with labor or $10 to $50 for the part alone.
 A humming or buzzing motor often indicates a bad capacitor rather than a broken blower motor.

 What is a blower motor?